 There are several effects that could be modeled in more detail to improve the accuracy of the results in this paper.
-We have assumed the same design tolerance on all resistors in the application; in reality some resistors will have tight tolerances and others can be allowed considerably larger variation depending on their functional role in the circuit.
-It also should be pointed out that this paper makes the assumption that the manufactured resistors are independently identically distributed, whereas in reality, the physical processes that may cause a distribution of resistance values may be strongly correlated from board to board (or batch to batch).
-We have also approximated the distribution of fabricated resistors as a normal distribution, when in actuality it tends to skew slightly toward higher values (Fig. 1a).
+We have assumed the same design tolerance on all resistors in the application; in reality some resistors will have tight tolerances and others can be allowed considerably larger variation depending on the functional role of the resistor in the circuit.
+We have approximated the distribution of fabricated resistors as a normal distribution, when in actuality it tends to skew slightly toward higher values (Fig. 1a).